There are now 3 possible online modes for units:

-- Details for undergraduate courses
+Details for undergraduate courses

 - Level 1 core unit in the Political Science and International Relations major sequence

 - Level 1 elective

 - Students are able to (1) identify and describe elements of continuity and change in contemporary world politics; (2) identify the types of actors participating in the contemporary international system and describe their characteristics; (3) demonstrate a basic understanding of how the interaction between these actors is regulated (or not regulated) by international norms and institutions; (4) demonstrate a basic understanding of the concepts, theoretical frameworks and discourse conventions of the academic field of international relations; (5) conduct research and analyse evidence from a range of relevant sources, and construct a logical and persuasive argument; (6) develop appropriate interpersonal and oral presentation skills; and (7) as a result of 1 to 6, demonstrate the ability to proceed to the acquisition of specialised and advanced knowledge of the various subfields of international relations.

-- Typically this unit is assessed in the following ways: (1) written work; (2) tutorial participation and presentation; and (3) written work (essay and journal entries).
+- Indicative assessments in this unit are as follows: (1) written work; (2) tutorial participation and presentation; and (3) written work (essay and journal entries).
 Further information is available in the unit outline.

 - Unit Coordinator(s)